Abstract¶

 Figure 1:For Large Enough , Predicted Precautionary Saving is Negative (Oops!)

 This error cannot be fixed by extending the upper gridpoint; in the presence of serious uncertainty, the consumption rule will need to be evaluated outside of any prespecified grid (because starting from the top gridpoint, a large enough realization of the uncertain variable will push next period’s realization of assets above that top; a similar argument applies below the bottom gridpoint).
-While a judicious extrapolation technique can prevent this problem from being fatal (for example by carefully excluding negative precautionary saving), the problem is often dealt with using inelegant methods whose implications for the accuracy of the solution are difficult to gauge.
+While an extrapolation technique can prevent this from being fatal (for example by excluding negative precautionary saving), the problem is often dealt with using inelegant methods whose implications for accuracy are difficult to gauge.

 The Method of Moderation¶